 Growing naturally out of the opportunities created by Neighbors Building Brightmoor, Brightmoor Artisans Collective (BAC) envisions Brightmoor as a healthy, sustainable and equitable community whose local economy supports the production and distribution of skillfully crafted products.
 We seek to create and maintain a safe space where community members can creatively work and learn together to process, market, and consume affordable, healthy food.

-Brightmoor Artisans Collective has four main components: the Artisans Café (and a weekly Farmers’ Market in the parking lot during the appropriate season), the Commercial Kitchen, the Kitchen Classroom, and the Community Creation Space.
+Brightmoor Artisans Collective has four main components: the Artisans Café (and weekly Farmers’ Market in the parking lot during the appropriate season), the Commercial Kitchen, the Kitchen Classroom, and the Community Creation Space.

 The Artisans Café is anticipated to be open this year!
 The idea for this space is to offer four types of food: Ready to Eat (soup, salads, sandwiches, smoothies, etc. prepared by our youth staff with produce from the neighborhood), Fresh Produce (sold in a collaborative market style through the cafe, but from all of our gardens in the neighborhood), Dried Bulk Goods (rice, beans, spices, etc.), and Value-added products (sauces, jams, pickles, etc. prepared by the food entrepreneurs that use the commercial kitchen for processing).
-In the future, we intend to distribute bagged lunches and host “Breakfast at BAC,” offering a warm meal to kids and families on their way to school.

-2017 marks our third Farmers’ Market season at BAC.
+2017 marked our third Farmers’ Market season at BAC.
 We have a large event the first Friday of each month with live performances, activities, and a standard collaborative booth sponsored by all of the growers for the rest of the month.
 These markets are hosted June through October, every Friday from 4-7 pm.

 Our Commercial Kitchen is fully licensed by the state and the health department!
 This space provides a resource to those growing produce in the neighborhood working to increase their economic capacity as well as the shelf life and monetary worth of their products.
 In this space, we have two walk in coolers, one walk in freezer, four 8′ prep tables, two produce sinks, one three-compartment sink, a dishwasher, a dehydrator, a stove, a grain mill, a food processor, and a plethora of other commercially rated kitchen equipment for use.